gruntwork-io/terraform-aws-couchbase/modules/install-sync-gateway/README.md

 ## Quick start

+This module depends on [bash-commons](https://github.com/gruntwork-io/bash-commons), so you must install that project first as documented in its README.

 To install Sync Gateway, use `git` to clone this repository at a specific tag (see the [releases page](https://github.com/gruntwork-io/terraform-aws-couchbase/releases) for all available tags) and run the `install-sync-gateway` script: